-BIO 104 PRINCIPLES OF BIOLOGY II (3T, 2E) 4 credits PREREQUISITE: BIO 103 tionary relationships of plants and animals and a survey of plant and animal diversity including classification, morphology, physiology, and reproduction.
+BIO 104 PRINCIPLES OF BIOLOGY II (3T, 3E) PREREQUISITE: BIO 103

+This course is an introduction to basic ecological and evolutionary relationships of plants and animals and a survey of plant and animal diversity including classification, morphology, physiology, and reproduction.
 Laboratory is required.